status-im/help.status.im/docs/en/using-status/pin-a-message.md

     4. Click :desktop-pin: **Pin**.
     To unpin a message, hover over it and click :desktop-unpin: **Unpin**.

-    To view all pinned messages in a group or direct messages chat, click :desktop-pin: **N pinned messages** underneath the chat's name.
+    To view all pinned messages in a group or DM chat, click :desktop-pin: **N pinned messages** underneath the chat's name.
 In communities, this will say :desktop-pin: **N**, where N is the number of currently pinned messages.

 --8<-- "includes/urls-en.txt"